eouzoe/reel/README.md

 - The effect-interception layer — capturing a process's outbound effects through a replaceable backend, so that classifying a new service is the only work a new integration requires.
-- Merging external plugins and modules onto that interface.
-- Refactoring individual mirage modules onto reel, and then re-founding mirage as a whole upon it.

 ## Building